-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended: April 30, 2006

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 1-6089

-H&R Block, Inc.

-(Exact name of registrant as specified in its charter)

-MISSOURI

-(State or other jurisdiction of incorporation or organization)

-44-0607856 (I.R.S.
-Employer Identification Number)

-4400 Main Street, Kansas City, Missouri 64111

-(Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, without par value

-Name of each exchange on which registered New York Stock Exchange

-Pacific Exchange

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, without par value

-(Title of Class)

-Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
-Yes No

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\underline{\ddot{u}}$ No .

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer" and "large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one) Large accelerated filer u Accelerated filer Non-accelerated filer.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No

-The aggregate market value of the registrant's Common Stock (all voting stock) held by non-affiliates of the registrant, computed by reference to the price at which the stock was sold on October 31, 2005, was \$8,049,475,793.
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: April 30, 2006 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromto Commission File Numl per: 1-6089 H&R BL оск H&R Block, In (Exact name of registrant as speci MISSOURI (State or other jurisdiction of incorporation or organization) 44-0607856 (I.R.S.
+Employer Identification Number) 4400 Main Street, Kansas Cit (Address of principal executive office · (816) 753-690 (Registrant's telephone number, in Securities registered pursuant to S ection 12(b) of the Act: Title of each class Common Stock, without par value Name of each exchange on which registered New York Stock Exchange Pacific Exchange Securities registered pursuant to S Common Stock, without (Title of Class) par value If this Secur Indica the pr for th Indica icate by check mark whether the registrant is a well-known seasoned issuer as definition report is an annual or transition report, indicate by check mark if the registrant purities Exchange Act of 1934.
+Yes No icate by check mark whether the registrant (1) has filed all reports required to be file preceding 12 months (or for such shorter period that the registrant was required to the past 90 days.
+Yes No icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regul registrant's knowledge, in definitive proxy or information statements incorporated by ed in Rule 405 of the Securities Act.
+Yes No ✓ not it is not required to file reports pursuant to Section 13 or 15(d) of the d by Section 13 or 15(d) of the Securities Exchange Act of 1934 during file such reports), and (2) has been subject to such filing requirements ation S-K is not contained herein, and will not be contained, to the best "large Indica The a icate by check mark whether the registrant is a large accelerated filer, an accelerated rge accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one) Large accelerated icate by check mark whether the registrant is a shell company (as defined in Rule 12 e aggregate market value of the registrant's Common Stock (all voting stock) held to the stock was sold on October 31, 2005, was \$8,049,475,793 d filer Accelerated filer Non-accelerated filer b-2 of the Exchange Act).
+Yes No ✓